About Global VPN Settings

 In the BOVPN Notification settings, you can configure the Firebox to send a notification when a BOVPN tunnel is down.

-For information about the notification options, see Set Logging and Notification Preferences.
+For information about the notification options, go to Set Logging and Notification Preferences.

 BOVPN notification settings do not apply to Mobile VPN with IPSec tunnels.